 This section of our website is dedicated to educating Maryland voters about how State and local election officials protect election systems and data.
 Securing systems and data is a continuous effort in Maryland’s elections community, and the systems and data we use are protected by the industry accepted best practices for critical information systems.
+We recently completed, in partnership with the U.S. Department of Homeland Security (DHS), a poster showing how we protect the election process, systems and data (PDF).
 We hope that this information is useful and assures you that Maryland’s election officials are serious about protecting our election systems and data and voters can be confident about the integrity of the election process.

 Were Maryland’s election systems compromised before the 2016 General Election?

 Although U.S. Department of Homeland Security informed us that we were one of 21 states with suspicious online activities before the election, there’s no evidence that Maryland’s election systems or voter data were breached or compromised.

 In early August 2016, we identified some unusual activity on the online registration and ballot request system and immediately blocked the IP address associated with the activity.
 In response, we provided log files to the FBI, one of the State’s cybersecurity vendors, and a partner of our web hosting company.
 All three entities reviewed the transactions related to the suspicious activities, and all three entities came to the same conclusion – there were “no suspicious artifacts.”
 In other words, there was no evidence that the online registration and ballot request system was breached or fraudulent transactions were submitted.
 The system was probed but not breached.